Tigrex1997/Cheetah-Software/README.md

 Under `Cheetah-Software/build` folder:\
 `./user/MIT_Controller/mit_ctrl m s`
 After starting the controller, the robot will stretch out 4 legs and stand up.

+### Data Processing
+1. LCM Usage:\
+Use LCM (https://lcm-proj.github.io/) to connect the control interface to the actual mini cheetah hardware, and also as a debugging tool when running the simulator.
+The make_types.sh script runs an LCM tool to generate C++ header files for the LCM data types.
+When the simulator is running, you can run scripts/launch_lcm_spy.sh to open the LCM spy utility, which shows detailed information from the simulator and controller.
+You can click on data streams to plot them, which is nice for debugging.
+There is also a tool called lcm-logger which can save LCM data to a file.